carobs9/machine-learning-basics/generative_models/README.md

 # Generative Models

-Generating data using machine learning models
+Generating new data using machine learning models and probabilistic models.

 ## Table of Contents
 - [Installation](#installation)